esquitx/pardis23-lab2/REPORT.md

 We see that the only implementation acting in any way close to what can be expected of a parallel program is the one using the fork()/join() framework.
 The rest offer a small improvement when running from 1 to 2 threads, but any hope of concurrency beneifts disappear as threads are continuously doubled.

-An additional note we found interesting was the fact that the standard deviation in the measurements was relatively high (~60%-80%).
+An additional note we found interesting was the fact that the standard deviation in the measurements was relatively high (~50%-60%).
 Although this may mean nothing, it brings to consideration the ghosts of an unconsistently timed program, which takes an unexpected amount of time when executed, independently of input.
 Attempts were made at fixing these (as mentioned in the section introduction), but success was minimal.
+Discussion with some of out classmates on the number of rounds used (which we thought was the cause of this problem) brought to light that most were using much fewer rounds in their measurements, yet still got more consistent results.
+Running locally and on DARDEL resulted in similar outputs.

 In our opinion, the ForkJoinPoolSort was the easiest to implement.
-Fork/Join is a framework for parallel computing, mainly to support divide-and-conquer task models.
-What we need to do beside the sequential sort is to create a ForkJoinPool object to manage tasks, rewrite the original MergeSort method in class MergeSortTask which extends RecursiveAction, and submit new threads to the ForkJoinPool when recursively calling MergeSortTask method.
+Since Fork/Join is structured to support divide-and-conquer task models, merge sort fit perfectly into the type of actions that benefit from using it.
+The process is simple: create a ForkJoinPool object to manage tasks, rewrite the original MergeSort method in class MergeSortTask which extends RecursiveAction, and submit new threads to the ForkJoinPool when recursively calling MergeSortTask method.

-The main reason for using a ForkJoinPool is designed for divide-and-conquer tasks like merge sort.
-It's well-suited for recursive algorithms where tasks can be subdivided and executed in parallel.
+ForkJoinPool is well-suited for recursive algorithms where tasks can be subdivided and executed in parallel.
 And it is easy to implement, with some changes about the MergeSort method but will not change the whole logic.
-However, it may have some overhead in task management.
+The main problem that arises is the extra cost in resource management.
+The pool has to be created and managed, which can introdcue some extra overhead.

-What's more, Java has slowly shifted most of its parallel processing packages to use this ForkJoinPool (i.e parallel stream uses ForkJoin pools to manage concurrencies, and ExecutorService is slowly being abandoned in favour of ForkJoin)
+All things said, Java has slowly shifted most of its parallel processing packages to use this ForkJoinPool (i.e parallel stream uses ForkJoin pools to manage concurrencies, and ExecutorService is slowly being abandoned in favour of Fork/Join)